-- A Crunchy Call to Action as satisfying as a the perfect potato chip, that keeps you coming back for one more mouthful
+6. A Crunchy Call to Action as satisfying as the perfect potato chip, that keeps you coming back for one more mouthful

-1. Headlines need to have the right balance of sweetness to entice people to read, but with your own flavoursome kick that makes them choose you over your competitors.
+Your headlines need to have the right balance of sweetness to entice people to read, but with your own flavoursome kick that makes them choose you over your competitors.
+After all, it’s the first thing your potential customers read when they land on your blog.

-The first thing your potential customers read when they land on your blog is your headline.
-Which means your headline is critical to that first impression.
-In a world where we are bombarded with info from every angle, a compelling headline stops people from scrolling past your post.
-It buys more of those precious seconds from the reader.
+So, it’s critical to a great first impression.
+In a world where we’re bombarded with info from every angle, a compelling headline stops people from scrolling past your post and buys more of those precious seconds from the reader.

 TIP: Your headline should only be able to be applied to your product and your company.

-If your prospects can guess what they will be reading next, they will just skim the page and click off within those first crucial seconds.
-But if you can appeal to someone quickly by grabbing their attention and speaking right to them, you’ve bought yourself some more time to communicate with them.
+If your prospects can guess what they’ll be reading next, they’ll just skim the page and click off within those first crucial seconds.
+But if you can appeal to someone quickly by grabbing their attention and speaking right to them, you’ve bought yourself some more time with them.

 5 of the most effective headlines used today are: